Power (Kanye West song): Commercial performance

 While a significant critical success, "Power" performed less well commercially.
 During the week entering 8 July 2010, "Power" charted on the Billboard Hot 100 at number 22; named as the week's Hot Shot Debut.
 While the song attained a high debut, the song only remained there for one week, which was also the song's peak.
 Despite this fall in the charts, the song did eventually go platinum.
 On 4 September 2010, the single also debuted on the UK Singles Chart and UK R&B Chart at number 36 and 10 respectively, before falling to number 42 on its second week in the chart.
 It debuted with sales of 6,254 downloads and marked West's 6th singles chart entry in less than six years.
 On 18 September 2010, the single fell 38 places to number 80, marking its third week within the Top 100.
 Following the release of the album My Beautiful Dark Twisted Fantasy, the single re-entered the chart at number 57 and as of 23 October 2010 has spent a total of five weeks within the Top 100.
 In 2011, the single re-entered the UK singles chart and urban chart, at number 38 and 12 respectively.

 By 2017, Official Charts Company revealed that "Power" was the 83rd best-selling hip-hop song of all time in the UK.
 In 2018, Spotify named the song the fourth most popular workout song of all time, while West's "Stronger" was third on the list.
 As of October 24, 2019, the former ranks as West's seventh most popular track of all time on the UK Singles Chart.
+As of January 5, 2025, the song has reached 1 billion streams on Spotify.